 3. Freemium Apps

-In freemium apps, users can get basic features of the app in a free version, and those additional paid features can be unlocked in the premium version.
+When we talk about how do free apps make money, another most demanding monetization model is freemium apps.
+Users can get basic features of the app in a free version, and those additional paid features can be unlocked in the premium version.

-● Allows for incremental revenue growth ● Can lead to a divide between free and paid users
+Can lead to a divide between free and paid users.

-● Provides flexibility in pricing and offerings ● Users may be hesitant to upgrade without clear benefits
+Users may be hesitant to upgrade without clear benefits.

 Final Thoughts